Feature-Based Software Design Pattern Detection: Study Design

 \subsubsection{Machine Classification}

-By parsing the files in the labelled corpus, we are able to build a large data set of these files paired with bags of n-grams relevant to each Java file.
-This structure is comparable to a natural language corpus, by drawing parallels between a Java source code and a text document, and between source code n-grams and natural language words.
+By parsing the files in the labelled corpus, we are able to build a large dataset of these files paired with bags of n-grams relevant to each Java file.
+This structure is comparable to a natural language corpus, by drawing parallels between a Java source code (n-grams) and a text document.
+The augmented feature representation in Section~\ref{subsec:model} is used to train our DPD$_F$ classifier.

-The augmented feature representation (in Section~\ref{subsec:model}) is used to train our DPD$_F$ classifier.
-The DPD$_F$ classifier is based on the randomised decision trees.
-It implements a meta estimator that fits a number of randomized decision trees on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.
+The DPD$_F$ classifier is an ensemble classifier that uses randomised decision trees as a base estimator.
+It implements a meta-estimator that fits a number of randomised decision trees on various subsamples of a dataset and uses ensembling to improve the predictive accuracy and control over-fitting.
+As we are dealing with the multi-class classification, we use SAMME-R as a boosting algorithm~\citep{Hastie:2009}.

+\textit{Implementation:} we use Python's \textit{Scikit-learn}~\citep{scikit-learn} library for building our classifier and measuring the efficacy of the classification using standard statistical measures (discussed in Section~\ref{subsec:criteria}).
+Table~\ref{tab:algorithm} provides a brief summary of our classifier's learning parameters.